Androgenetic Alopecia (Pattern Baldness): Causes, Symptoms & Best Treatments in 2026

 Reliable studies show that Platelet Rich Plasma for androgenetic alopecia can have positive effects on hair loss and are entirely safe.
 Therefore, PRP is a promising and effective treatment option for hair loss.

-Hair Transplantation: The Only Long-Term Solution
+Hair Transplant Surgery: The Most Reliable Long-Term Solution

 Hair loss caused by androgenetic alopecia is a problem that affects both men and women.
 Since it is often a genetic, hormonal, or lifestyle-related condition, affected individuals may believe their case is incurable, but this is not true.